 50 Years: The Legacy of The Feminine Mystique

-On this day in 1963, Betty Friedan's game-changing book, The Feminine Mystique, was published, bringing to light the discontent she saw bubbling beneath the surface among 1950s and 60s housewives -- or as she wrote: "the problem that has no name."
+On Feb.
+19, 1963, Betty Friedan's game-changing book, The Feminine Mystique, was published, bringing to light the discontent she saw bubbling beneath the surface among 1950s and 60s housewives -- or as she wrote: "the problem that has no name."

 With more than 3 million copies sold worldwide,The Feminine Mystique helped spur the modern women's movement into motion by igniting women to see gender equality as a must.
 In fact, in 1966, MAKER Marlo Thomas convinced ABC to produce the first network television show about a single and independent young woman by handing the head of the network a copy of The Feminine Mystique and explaining that this is where the world is heading.
 The show became the hit series That Girl.